gethomepage/homepage/docs/widgets/services/customapi.md

     - field: key
       label: Number of things in array
       format: size
+    - field: . # This will take the root of the API response, e.g. when APIs return an array
+      label: Number of items
+      format: size
 ```

 Supported formats for the values are `text`, `number`, `float`, `percent`, `bytes`, `bitrate`, `size`, `date` and `relativeDate`.